xl8-ai/face-detection-recognition/README.md

 - Pull and run on GPU

-    1. Pull the image from docker hub
+    1. Pull the image from docker hub and run the container.
-        ```bash
-        docker pull tae898/face-detection-recognition-cuda:latest
-        ```

-    1. Run it
         ```bash
         docker run -it --rm -p 10002:10002 --gpus all tae898/face-detection-recognition-cuda:latest
         ```